WesleyyC/Lazy-Python-Script/README.md

 LittlePythonScript
 ==================

-This is some python scripts I wrote for personal use.
+These are some python scripts I wrote for personal use.
+Put it for the sake of convenience.